BERT Goes Shopping: Comparing Distributional Models for Product Representations: Experiments

 \subsubsection{Results}

 Table~\ref{tab:nep} reports results on the NEP task by highlighting some key configurations that led to competitive performances.
-ProdBERT is significantly superior to~\textit{prod2vec}, scoring up to 40\% higher than the best~\textit{prod2vec} configurations.
+Prod2BERT is significantly superior to~\textit{prod2vec}, scoring up to 40\% higher than the best~\textit{prod2vec} configurations.
 Since shopping sessions are significantly shorter than sentence lengths in~\citet{devlin2019bert}, we found that changing masking probability from 0.15 (value from standard BERT) to 0.25 consistently improved performance by making the training more effective.
-As for the number of layers, similar to~\citet{Lan2020ALBERTAL}, we found that adding layers help only up until a point: with $l = 8$, training ProdBERT with more layers resulted in a catastrophic drop in model performance for the smaller Shop A; however, the same model trained on the bigger Shop B got a small boost.
-Finally, duplicating training data has been shown to bring consistent improvements: while keeping all other hyperparameters constant, using duplicated data results in a 6\% increase in~\textit{nDCG@10}, not to mention that after only 5 training epochs the model outperforms other configurations trained for 10 epochs or more.
+As for the number of layers, similar to~\citet{Lan2020ALBERTAL}, we found that adding layers helps only up until a point: with $l = 8$, training Prod2BERT with more layers resulted in a catastrophic drop in model performance for the smaller Shop A; however, the same model trained on the bigger Shop B obtained a small boost.
+Finally, duplicating training data has been shown to bring consistent improvements: while keeping all other hyperparameters constant, using duplicated data results in an up to 9\% increase in~\textit{nDCG@10}, not to mention that after only 5 training epochs the model outperforms other configurations trained for 10 epochs or more.

-While encouraging, the performance gap between ProdBERT and~\textit{prod2vec} is consistent with Transformers performance on sequential tasks~\cite{Sun2019BERT4RecSR}.
-However, as argued in Section~\ref{sec:ecommerce_an_industry_perspective}, product representations are used as input to many downstream systems~\cite{CoveoECNLP202}, making it essential to evaluate how the learned embeddings generalize outside of the pure sequential setting.

-Our second experiment is therefore designed to test how well contextual representations transfer to other eCommerce tasks, helping us to assess the accuracy/cost trade-off when difference in training resources between the two models is significant -- the best-performing ProdBERT model requires 24 minutes per epoch for Shop A, and 2 hours per epoch for Shop B; however full~\textit{prod2vec} training can be completed within 4 minutes for Shop A and 20 minutes for Shop B (training on a~\textit{Tesla V100 16GB} GPU and with~\textit{batch size of 256}).
+While encouraging, the performance gap between Prod2BERT and~\textit{prod2vec} is consistent with Transformers performance on sequential tasks~\cite{Sun2019BERT4RecSR}.
+However, as argued in Section~\ref{sec:ecommerce_an_industry_perspective}, product representations are used as input to many downstream systems, making it essential to evaluate how the learned embeddings generalize outside of the pure sequential setting.
+Our second experiment is therefore designed to test how well contextual representations transfer to other eCommerce tasks, helping us to assess the accuracy/cost trade-off when difference in training resources between the two models is significant: as reported by Table~\ref{tab:costs}, the difference (in USD) between \textit{prod2vec} and Prod2BERT is several order of magnitudes.\footnote{Costs are from official AWS pricing, with 0.10 USD/h for the~\textit{c4.large} (\url{https://aws.amazon.com/it/ec2/pricing/on-demand/}), and 12,24 USD/h for the~\textit{p3.8xlarge} (\url{https://aws.amazon.com/it/ec2/instance-types/p3/}).
+While obviously cost optimizations are possible, the ``naive'' pricing is a good proxy to appreciate the difference between the two methods.}